mmkari/react-star-picker/docs/components/DefaultStarRenderer.md

 |};
 ```

-The props in `defaultStarRendererProps` are:
+The props in `starRendererProps` are:

 - `colorActive`: color of an active star
 - `colorInactive`: color of an inactive star